NMA93/Accessibility-Designer-Guide/docs/Architecture/keyboard-friendly.md

 We usually use the mouse or trackpad to navigate around a website.
 But not all users can use a website in the way we as designers often imagine.
 {: .fs-6 .fw-300 }

+Consistency and standards
+{: .label .label-black }
+Flexibility and efficiency of use
+{: .label .label-black }

 ---

 ## Table of contents